NREL/EnergyPlus/design/FY2023/NFP-DynamicCoatingWallRoof.md

       A3 , \field Trigger Thermal Absorptance Function Name
           \note A Curve:* or Table:Lookup object encoding the relationship between the trigger and surface thermal absorptance.
 For longwave radiation.
       A4 ; \field Thermal Absorptance Schedule Name
-           \note only used when Trigger Indicator = “Scheduled”
+           \note only used when Control Signal = “Scheduled”

     MaterialProperty:VariableSolarAbsorptance,
       A1 , \field Name